waldyjoe/waldyjoe.github.io/_research/mapf.md

-They give up optimality guarantees but find near-optimal solutions for thousands of agents in practice, solve 80\% of the most challenging instances in the MAPF benchmark suite (while previously best suboptimal algorithms solve at most 65\%), and improve the solution quality by up to 36 times.
+They give up optimality guarantees but find near-optimal solutions for thousands of agents in practice, solve 80\% of the most challenging instances in the MAPF benchmark suite (while previously the best suboptimal algorithms solve at most 65\%), and improve the solution quality by up to 36 times.

 Relevant publications: